titaniumnetwork-dev/alloy/README.md

 ```

+// Basic HTTP functions.

 proxy.req // This is the request option in HTTP servers.
 If Express.js is being used, you can use Express.js functions.
 proxy.res // This is the response option in HTTP servers.
 If Express.js is being used, you can use Express.js functions.
 proxy.next() // This is only avaliable in Express.js .
 If used in native HTTP, the app will display blank text as a filler.

+// Request

 proxy.request.headers // A modified version of the client's request headers used in sending the request.
 proxy.request.method // The clients request method.
 proxy.request.body // The POST body of a POST / PATCH request.

+// Response

 proxy.response // The entire response of the website.
 Contains headers, JSON / text response, and all Node.js http(s).request() response data.
 proxy.response.headers // Response headers the website gave back.
 Is modified to filter out bad headers, and rewrite "Set-Cookie" header.
 proxy.sendResponse // The modified response buffer the website gave back.
 You can modify it in anyway you desire. :)

+// Errors

+proxy.error.status // Outputs "true" when theres an error.
+proxy.error.info // Gives information about an error.
+proxy.error.info.code // Gives error code.
+Error codes such as "ENOTFOUND" mean a website could not be found.
+"BLOCKED" means a website is blocked.
+proxy.error.info.message // Gives error message.
+proxy.blocked.status // Outputs "true" when a filtered hostname is detected.

 ```